aztezcan/Getting_and_Cleaning_Data/README.md

 - An identifier of the subject who carried out the experiment.

 ##[2] Explanation of folders and files in the repository:

+1. Assignment Link:
+      Source: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip (link is stored in  file in misc folder)
-      ###(A) UCI HAR Dataset -- contains raw data in folders: Test and Train
+2. UCI HAR Dataset -- contains raw data in folders: Test and Train
-Source: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip (link is stored in Assignment Link file in misc folder)

-      ###(B) Cleaned_Data -- contains final data sets created from raw data
+3. Cleaned_Data -- contains final data sets created from raw data

-      1. tidy_data.txt → created by
+      A. tidy_data.txt → created by
           * merging Test and Train data
           * extracting the mean and standard deviation for each measurement
           * labeling descriptive labels for activity names

-     2. aggregate_data.txt → created by using the data set ‘tidy_data’ and creating a second, independent aggregate data set with the average of each variable for each activity and each subject.
+     B. aggregate_data.txt → created by using the data set ‘tidy_data’ and creating a second, independent aggregate data set with the average of each variable for each activity and each subject.

-      ###(C) run_analysis.R

-R code used to generate clean database
+4. run_analysis.R -- R code used to generate clean database

-      ###(D) CodeBook.md

-A codebook that describes the variables, the data, and any transformations
+5. CodeBook.md -- A codebook that describes the variables, the data, and any transformations

 ##[3] Version Information
 RStudio Version 0.99.447 – © 2009-2015 RStudio, Inc.